jeffrytyn/TravelConnectProject/README.md

 * store posts with author instead of having PostSchema (could run faster as number of posts increase)
 * file uploads for images
 * delete post confirmation
+* deleting user account and all associated posts/following users